 Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

-Adrenocortical tumors encompass a spectrum of diseases with often seamless transition from benign (adenoma) to malignant (carcinoma) behavior.
+Adrenocortical tumors encompass a spectrum of diseases with an often seamless transition from benign (adenoma) to malignant (carcinoma) characteristics.

 The incidence of adrenocortical tumors in children is extremely low (only 0.2% of pediatric cancers).[